24/7 Helpline

 Relapse prevention

-In most cities you can get drugs delivered to your house quicker than a pizza.
+In most cities, you can have drugs delivered to your home faster than a pizza.

 If you know how to navigate difficult situations (and people) you stand a much better chance of staying abstinent.